sveinbjornt/searchfs/README.md

 `searchfs` is a Mac command line tool to quickly search by filename on entire HFS+ and APFS volumes.
 Searching takes place at the driver level using the file system catalog.
 This means the volume's directory tree can be scanned much faster than with a standard recursive filename search using `find`.

 Search is case-insensitive by default.
+Matching files are printed to standard output in the order they are found in the catalog.
 See the [man page](https://sveinbjorn.org/files/manpages/searchfs.1.html) for details.

 ## Download